 Recent DNA research has shown that within this list of five progenitors, there are two distinct and unrelated Sheldon groups.
-The Godfrey S0004, John 0008 and Richard 0022 lines are one group and the other is the Isaac S0005 and John S0013 lines are the other group.
+The Godfrey S0004, John S0008 and Richard S0022 lines are one group and the other is the Isaac S0005 and John S0013 lines are the other group.

 Your Sheldon Ancestors

-If you have a Sheldon (Shelden) ancestor and would like to find out if your Sheldon (Shelden) line is descended from one of these five colonial Sheldon families, contact our Membership Chair for help to make the connection using our database.
+If you have a Sheldon (Shelden) ancestor and would like to find out if your Sheldon (Shelden) line is descended from one of these five colonial Sheldon families, contact our Database Administrator for help to make the connection using our database.

 To conduct a search for you, we need a Sheldon (Shelden) name, birth, marriage, or death date.
-The reason – a search for the name John Sheldon with no additional information returns 409 hits.
-A name-only search for Isaac Sheldon returns 55 hits, and Mary Sheldon, 658 hits.
+The reason – a search for the name John or Mary Sheldon with no additional information could return many unrelated hits.
 The more specific your information, the better the search!
-For search assistance, please contact our Membership Chair at firstname.lastname@example.org
+For search assistance, please contact our Database Administrator at firstname.lastname@example.org

 And please don’t forget to contribute your Sheldon (Shelden) family genealogy information to our database, and keep us updated on any changes.